Featured Articles ➔

 - Speaking of your face, make sure to apply sunscreen to every part of the body because skin cancer can occur anywhere!
 This is especially true when it comes to delicate areas on your face like around your eyes.
 It’s easy to forget about areas like your ears, scalp, back of the neck, and the tops of your hands and feet.
 When it comes to sunscreen, it’s better to be thorough with your application so you don’t end up with burnt feet or ears!

 - Another area that you shouldn’t neglect is the lips!
 A lot of people don’t protect their lips from the sun because most sunscreens can’t be applied directly to the lips.
-Instead, you should apply a lip balm with SPF 15 or higher to protect your lips from a painful burn.
+Instead, you should apply a lip balm with SPF 15 or higher to protect your lips from sun damage.

 - One of the biggest mistakes that people make when using sunscreen is that they don’t reapply.
 They think that they can put it on once and spend the entire day outside without a second thought.
 However, that’s definitely not the case.
-In fact, you should apply sunscreen every two hours when outdoors.
+In fact, you should apply sunscreen every two hours when outdoors to prevent sun damage.
 If you are sweating profusely or get wet, you should reapply immediately afterward even if the product is considered “water-resistant.”

 - Finally, you should apply sunscreen every day whether or not you go outdoors.
 This is because UV rays can still come through windows when you’re in your home, at work, in the car, etc. You should also always apply sunscreen if you’re going outside during cloudy or cool weather.
 No matter the cloud coverage or temperature, UV rays are still coming through and can affect your skin.